-We have supplied many different examples within the build of Ai v9 as well as three different templates to help you get started on creating your own dynamic content.
+We have supplied many different examples with Ai as well as three different templates to help you get started on creating your own dynamic content.
 You can find these in Distrib/Patches/Dynamic Content/Templates.

 Template is a simple framework to help you create your own patches which will work within the Dynamic Content Page.
 You can make use of any valid form of Salvation patching whether it be modular or code based.